 Our club parkrun championship is a great way to join other Dragons in parkruns across the region.
-Races in the 2020 club parkrun championship are listed below.
+Runs in the 2020 club parkrun championship are listed below.

 - Saturday 25 January Stretford Parkrun